Pusad: Jaati or caste based breakup of Pusad

 Banjaras are the main tribal group of Pusad taluka, among them, Rathod and Chavhan Banjaras are most numerous.
-Charan Banjaras, also called Gormati Banjaram, in Pusad taluk belong to both Bada Rathod and Chota Rathode clans.
+Charan Banjaras, also called Gormati Banjara, in Pusad taluk belong to both Bada Rathod and Chota Rathode clans.
 Main subclans among Bada Rathod are Khola, Ratla, Khatrot, Gedavat, Raslinya, and Dedavat.
 The main subclans among Chota Rathod are Meghwat, Ghegawat, Ralsot, Ramawat, Khelkhawat, Manlot, Harawat, Tolawat, Dudhawat, Sangawat, and Patolot.
 The main subclans among Jadon or Jadhav Banjaras are Dharawat, Gughlot, Badawat, Boda, Malod, Ajmera, Padya, Lakhawat, and Nulawat.
 The main subclans among Labhana Banjaras are Kesharot, Dhirbasi, Gugra, Rusawat, Meghawat, kachkad, Pachoria, Alwat, Khasawat, Bhokan, Katkwal, Dhobda, Machalya, Khaseria, Gozal, Borya, Ramawat, Bhutiya, Bumbholya, Retheyo, and Manzawat.
 There are some rare Sonar Banjara clans such as Medran.
-The drum beater Dhale Banjaras who are found in Pusad, unlike other banjaras, do not have Rajput sounding names as they are like native tribes of Maharashtra who were accepted later among Banjaras as service providers.
+The drum beater Dhalya Banjaras who are found in Pusad, unlike other banjaras, do not have Rajput sounding names as they are like native tribes of Maharashtra who were accepted later among Banjaras as service providers.

-Apart from Banjaras, Pusad has a sizable Komati (caste), Marwadi and Maratha (caste) population.
-Pusad also has a good population of adherents of Jain, Boudh and Muslim religion.
+Apart from Banjaras, Pusad has a sizable Nand Gawali(Gavli),Komati (caste), Marwadi and Maratha (caste) population.
+Pusad also has a good population of adherents of Jain, Buddhist and Muslim religion.